IPv6 Adoption: Where Are We? 2024 Updated

 IPv6 adoption in 2022

-In 2022, we celebrate the tenth anniversary of the World IPv6 Launch Day, a coordinated test event that the Internet Society (ISOC) originally organized on June 6, 2012.
+In 2022, we celebrated the tenth anniversary of the World IPv6 Launch Day, a coordinated test event that the Internet Society (ISOC) originally organized on June 6, 2012.
 The day signifies the beginning of global, wide-scale IPv6 adoption.

 The purpose of the World IPv6 Launch Day was to encourage organizations, like internet service providers and web companies, to test their services and evaluate their capabilities in face of the global exhaustion of the IPv4 space.

-Today, almost a decade later, only 20.9% of all websites support IPv6
+Today, 12 years later, 24.9% of all websites support IPv6

 Although IPv6 has been deployed for a while now, the first major version of the Internet Protocol – IPv4 – has not disappeared.
 On the contrary, it is still the dominant IP version.
 So, why was IPv6 created?
 What do the global IPv6 capability trends tell us?
 Can IPv6 replace IPv4 completely?
 Let’s dive into these critical questions.